About this blog:

 My exposure and involvement has been in American Evangelical Christianity and some fundamentalist Christianity as well.
 I am not militant about all my beliefs or denomination, but this provides a point of reference, not only for myself, but for those who may want to understand where I come from and/or disagree.

-Other than the Bible of course, my doctrinal positions are based or inspired primarily on the works of Oswald Chambers, Watchman Nee, and the preaching of the late Baptist preacher, Adrian Rogers whom I believe was one of, if not the greatest preacher and Bible teacher in modern History.
-Adrian Rogers would probably be my desert island choice of Bible teaching.
+Other than the Bible, my doctrinal positions are based or inspired primarily on the works of Oswald Chambers, Watchman Nee, and the preaching of the late Baptist preacher, Adrian Rogers whom I believe was one of, if not the greatest preacher and Bible teacher in modern History.

 None of my material is plagiarized in any way whatsoever, so the duplication or sharing of these articles is not only free to all, but free from copyright infringements.